ullahsamee/IPSAE/README.md

 **Chn2**=second chain

-PAE=PAE cutoff
+**PAE**=PAE cutoff

-Dist=Distance cutoff for CA-CA contacts
+**Dist**=Distance cutoff for CA-CA contacts

-Type="asym" or "max"; asym means asymmetric ipTM/ipSAE values; max is maximum of asym values
+**Type**="asym" or "max"; asym means asymmetric ipTM/ipSAE values; max is maximum of asym values

-ipTM_af=AlphaFold ipTM values.
+**ipTM_af**=AlphaFold ipTM values.
 For AF2, this is for whole complex.
 For AF3, this is symmetric pairwise value.

-ipSAE=ipSAE value for given PAE cutoff and d0 determined by number of residues in 2nd chain with PAE<cutoff ipTM_d0chn=ipTM calculated from PAE matrix and d0 = sum of chain lengths ipSAE_d0chn=ipSAE calculated with PAE cutoff and d0 = sum of chain lengths ipSAE_d0dom=ipSAE calculated with PAE cutoff and d0 = total number of residues in both chains with any interchain PAE<cutoff d0dom    n0res  n0chn  n0dom   d0res   d0chn   d0dom  nres1   nres2   dist1   dist2   pdb
+**ipSAE**=ipSAE value for given PAE cutoff and d0 determined by number of residues in 2nd chain with PAE<cutoff

+**ipTM_d0chn**=ipTM calculated from PAE matrix and d0 = sum of chain lengths

+**ipSAE_d0chn**=ipSAE calculated with PAE cutoff and d0 = sum of chain lengths

+**ipSAE_d0dom**=ipSAE calculated with PAE cutoff and d0 = total number of residues in both chains with any interchain PAE<cutoff

+n0res=number of residues for d0 in ipSAE calculation

+n0chn=number of residues in d0 in ipSAE_d0chn calculation

+n0dom=number of residues in d0 in ipSAE_d0dom calculation

+d0res=d0 for ipSAE

+d0chn=d0 for ipSAE_d0chn

+d0dom=d0 for ipSAE_d0dom

+nres1=number of residues in chain1 with PAE<cutoff with residues in chain2

+nres2=number of residues in chain2 with PAE<cutoff with residues in chain1

+dist1=number of residues in chain 1 with PAE<cutoff and dist<cutoff from chain2

+dist2=number of residues in chain 2 with PAE<cutoff and dist<cutoff from chain1

+pdb=AlphaFold filename

     Chn1 Chn2 PAE Dist   Type   ipTM_af       ipSAE  ipTM_d0chn ipSAE_d0chn ipSAE_d0dom    n0res  n0chn  n0dom   d0res   d0chn   d0dom  nres1   nres2   dist1   dist2   pdb
     A    B     15   15   asym     0.430    0.377610    0.662062    0.874327    0.763488      289   1571    550    6.25   12.57    8.27    259     291      92      89   RAF1_KSR1_MEK1_unrelaxed_rank_001_alphafold2_multimer_v3_model_5_seed_000